supertestnet/tapleaf-circuits/README.md

     - Push 1 to the stack
     - OP_NUMNOTEQUAL compares the 1 created by OP_NOT to the 1 just pushed.
     !!
 THIS WILL ALWAYS FAIL !!
-Since OP_NOT_01 is a proper execution path (0 is flipped to 1), this script path will never be spendable.
-It is included for completeness.

 */
 templates[ "OP_NOT_01" ] = `
     OP_TOALTSTACK